Do you want to retire early without having to worry about money?

 I could have easily stuck it out there, saved 70% of my income, and retired at probably around 35 – 37.
 But I quit shortly after that to earn less than half of that amount.

 So why didn’t I do it?
 There are a few reasons.
 I didn’t like or was interested in my career in the energy industry.
 While I liked it the first few years I was there, I didn’t like living in Calgary anymore and got the urge to travel more.

 I’ve tried many things since then, and to my surprise, I found my passion for writing.
-From there, everything seemed to fall into place and today I’m travelling while working at something I’m enjoying.
+From there, everything seemed to fall into place, and today I’m travelling while working on something I’m enjoying.